AndreiChertkov/teneva_bm/README.md

 -
 - `bm.set_grid_kind(kind='cheb')` - by default, we use the Chebyshev grid (`kind = 'cheb'`), but you can alternatively set it manually to use a uniform grid (`kind = 'uni'`).

-- `bm.set_budget(m_max=None, is_strict=True)` - optional method to set the computation buget `m_max`.
+- `bm.set_budget(m=None, m_cache=None, is_strict=True)` - optional method to set the computation buget `m`.
 If the number of requests to the benchmark (from calls to `bm.get` and `bm.get_poi` methods) exceeds the specified budget, then `None` will be returned.
 If the flag `is_strict` is disabled, then the request for the last batch will be allowed, after which the budget will be exceeded, otherwise this last batch will not be considered.
 Note that when the budget is exceeded, `None` will be returned both when requesting a single value and a batch of values.
+Also, in a similar way, you can set a limit on the use of the cache by `m_cache` parameter.

 - `bm.set_constr(penalty=1.E+42, eps=1.E-16, with_amplitude=True)` - if the benchmark has a constraint, then using this function you can set a `penalty` (for the requested points that do not satisfy the constraint, the value `penalty * constraint_value` will be returned) and a `eps` (threshold value to check that the constraint has been fulfilled).
 Note that we set the constraints as a function (`bm._c`) that returns the value `constraint_value` (amplitude) of the constraint, and if the constraint is met, then the value must be non-positive, otherwise, the objective function is not calculated and a value proportional to the amplitude of the constraint is returned (if you disable flag `with_amplitude`, then just the value of the penalty will be returned).